-5.1 These test methods are to be used to determine the resistance of some types of preformed block insulation when transverse loads are normally applied to the surface.
+- 5.1 These test methods may be used to determine the resistance of some types of preformed block insulation when transverse loads are normally applied to the surface.
 Values are measured at the maximum load or breaking point under specified conditions or specimen size, span between supports, and rate of load application.
 The equations used are based on the assumption that the materials are uniform and presume that the stress-strain characteristics below the elastic limit are linearly elastic.
-These assumptions are not strictly applicable to thermal insulations of certain types in which crushing occurs before failure is obtained in transverse bending; however, depending upon the accuracy required, these procedures are capable of providing acceptable results.
+These assumptions are not strictly applicable to thermal insulations of certain types in which crushing occurs before failure is obtained in transverse bending; however, depending upon the accuracy required, these procedures may provide acceptable results. - 5.2 Method I is especially useful when testing only for the modulus of rupture or the breaking load.
+This information is useful for quality control inspection and qualification for specification purposes.

-FIG. 2 Loading System for Test Method II
+FIG. 2 Loading System for Method II